abigailhartless/ahartles-tswd-portfolio-templates/final-project-part-one.md

 ## AI acknowledgements
-_If you used AI to help you complete this assignment (within the parameters of the instruction and course guidelines), detail your use of AI for this assignment here._
+I did not use any AI to complete this assignment.